rubyguides

 16. Object#tap

-Yields the object to a block and returns the object itself, useful for debugging or method chaining.
+Object#tap yields the receiver to a block and returns the object itself, making it perfect for debugging method chains and inline configuration in Ruby.

 17. Object#try

-Safely call a method on an object if it responds to it, returns nil otherwise
+Safely call a method on an object if it responds to it, and return nil otherwise.
+Useful for nil-safe chaining in Rails code.

 18. String#chomp!